hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 <img src="../img/propres_view.png" width="700">
 </p>

-TODO what are these columns

-As a final step, we will **create a dataframe of celltype proportions in each sample**.
+As a final step, we run variance stablization and fit a linear model to our data to ultimately **create a dataframe of celltype proportions in each sample**.

 ```r
 props <- getTransformedProps(meta_sub$celltype,